 ]]>

 A mysterious evil demon known as "Godslayer" curses the land, corrupting the four beast spirits that protect the island in an attempt to gain immortality.
-Players take on the role of "The Hunter," a mysteriously blue-skinned individual who happens to have quite the expertise with a bow.
+Players take on the role of "The Hunter," a mysteriously blue-skinned individual with expertise in archery.
 After forging a connection with your eagle companion, you venture forth together across the expansive four open plateau regions that comprise the island without so much as a map.
 Your spirit vision highlights any corruption in red, providing you with clues on where you should focus next.
-Littered across the wilderness are floating talismans, which, when hit with an arrow, provides a slight speed boost when you're dashing and fills a portion of your stamina meter.
+Littered across the wilderness are floating talismans, which, when hit with an arrow, provide a slight speed boost while dashing and fill a portion of your stamina meter.
 Given the expansive nature of the game world, you'll want to be dashing through the grassy fields and snowy mountains continually; otherwise, it would take a long time to get around.
 Not only will you run faster, at least until your stamina meter depletes completely, but you can also bounce through the air by chaining talismans and soar gracefully using your majestic eagle companion.
-Eventually, you'll earn a set number of "flaps" for your eagle, with each one propelling you upwards, given you access to new areas.
+Eventually, you'll earn a set number of "flaps" for your eagle, with each one propelling you upward, giving you access to new areas.

-There's no manual aiming in The Pathless; you won't be hunting wildlife that runs roams through the land either, instead, you'll automatically target the talismans as they become within range, making traversal an effortless and accessible process.
-The game's mood is one of darkness reigning over the light, with a rampaging firestorm growing throughout each location.
-The first time the storm erupted, I found myself in awe at the size of the destruction, knowing there was nothing that I could do to prevent the flames from scorching the world around me.
-If you are caught within the nightmarish hellfire, which erupts intermittently, you'll need to stealthily reach the eagle that has been ripped from your shoulder.
+There's no manual aiming in The Pathless; you won't be hunting wildlife that roams through the land either.
+Instead, you'll automatically target the talismans as they come within range, making traversal an effortless and accessible process.
+The game's mood is one of darkness reigning over light, with a rampaging firestorm growing throughout each location.
+The first time the storm erupted, I found myself in awe at the size of the destruction, knowing there was nothing I could do to prevent the flames from scorching the world around me.
+If caught within the nightmarish hellfire, which erupts intermittently, you'll need to stealthily reach the eagle that has been ripped from your shoulder.
 During these sequences, one of the corrupted spirits hunts your location.
 Ensure not to move when caught within their gaze, indicated by a bright red light emanating from the beast's eye(s).
-If caught, you'll be attacked and lose crystals you pick up to earn extra flaps of your companion's wings.
+If caught, you'll be attacked and lose crystals you've picked up to earn extra flaps of your companion's wings.
 Upon recovering your eagle, you are sent back and must wipe away all of the darkness on your companion.
 Seeing the nameless hunter and eagle meaningfully embrace after being reunited is heartwarming.

 ]]>

-You have two primary firearms, a machine gun, a shotgun, and a pistol serving as your backup.
+You have two primary firearms: a machine gun and a shotgun, with a pistol serving as your backup.
 The focus of the combat revolves around performing stylish combos.
 Every combat encounter is graded based on your performance.
-In a similar fashion to the Devil May Cry series, you'll use your firearms to whittle away at your enemy's health before utilizing your abilities to launch them into the air and help you to perform combos.
+In a similar fashion to the Devil May Cry series, you'll use your firearms to whittle away at your enemy's health before utilizing your abilities to launch them into the air and help you perform combos.

-Your foes range from ghoulish undead knights, the mercenaries trapped with you, and hellish creatures.
+Your foes range from ghoulish undead knights to the mercenaries trapped with you and hellish creatures.
 Many massive boss encounters can kill you in only a couple of attacks, requiring you to learn attack patterns and time your dodges perfectly.
 As the fight progresses and you begin to chip away at their health, other foes will appear, requiring you to alter your tactics.
-You're not able to dodge through enemies, so getting surrounded is a death wish, especially considering you can't dodge forwards, only in a 180 degrees half-circle behind you.
+You're not able to dodge through enemies, so getting surrounded is a death wish, especially considering you can't dodge forward, only in a 180-degree half-circle behind you.
 Just be careful; things can get disorienting as you try to maintain combos while shooting, dodging, and using your blade against multiple foes in first-person.
 In my playthrough, it led to a bunch of needless deaths.
 A couple of environmental puzzles are littered throughout the game, involving platforming and matching symbols using spinning rings.

 ]]>